 Regardless of the techniques that it utilizes to detect viruses and other threats, antivirus software has its limitations.
 For instance, antivirus programs are often ineffective in detecting zero-day viruses.
 Even those that use non-signature-based methods frequently fall short.
 Virus designers test the new viruses that they create on established antivirus applications to ensure that they are not detected before releasing these viruses into the wild.

 Knowing how to recognize an email virus, as well as implementing basic email security best practices, is imperative in protecting yourself and your company from infection.
-Here are some tips for identifying viruses and preventing infection - Your guide to good practices to avoid email viruses:
+Here are some tips for identifying viruses and preventing infection:

 - Refrain from clicking through links embedded in email messages